SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 >
 > In many combat encounters, the objectives are obvious.
 For instance, in a battle against a necromancer controlling a horde of undead minions, the players probably don’t need to be told that defeating the necromancer ends the encounter when that’s an easy assumption.
 In an encounter against cultists performing a world-ending ritual, the heroes can guess that stopping the ritual is one of their objectives.
 In fact, they probably went on this adventure to specifically achieve that objective.
 They’re not there for karaoke at the end of existence!
 >
 > Not all objectives are so clear, however.
-In a battle against a goblin cursespitter, a kobold legionary, and three [[Human|human]] knaves guarding the entrance to a bandit fortress, it can be difficult to know what the exact objective of the encounter is, beyond “Defeat them all!”
+In a battle against a [[Goblin Cursespitter|goblin cursespitter]], a kobold legionary, and three [[Human Knave|human knaves]] guarding the entrance to a bandit fortress, it can be difficult to know what the exact objective of the encounter is, beyond “Defeat them all!”
 The objective could be to simply diminish the enemy forces, but it could also be the case that the cursespitter leads the group, so that defeating the goblin causes the other forces to fall apart.
 In such a case, it helps if the Director provides at least a hint of that setup at the start of the battle.
 The cursespitter could clearly issue orders and even call the other bandits cowards, demanding that they not “run away like last time!”

 ##### COMPLETE THE ACTION